jonescompneurolab/hnn-core/doc/contributing.md

     `jonescompneurolab/hnn-core`) and don't change `base` (it should say `master`).
 Instead, click on the `head repository` dropdown button and select your fork.
 Then, click on the `compare` dropdown and select your new feature branch.
-Finally, click the green `Create pull request` to make it!
+Finally, click the green `Create Pull Request` to make it!
     - If your feature branch is "complete" and you are happy with it, add `[MRG]` to the beginning of your Pull Request's title to indicate that it is ready for merge into `master`.
     - If your feature branch is incomplete, add `[WIP]` to the beginning of your Pull Request's title to indicate that it is a Work In Progress.
-    - There are also other, more convenient ways to create the pull request, but it must always be done on the website.
+    - There are also other, more convenient ways to create the Pull Request, but it must always be done on the website.
 For example, if you have pushed a feature branch recently, if you navigate to the webpage for your fork, there will often be a highlighted box at the top that says something similar to "Compare & Pull Request" which you can click.
-When you push, your terminal may also print a link that you can click on to quickly bring you to the pull requestpage.
+When you push, your terminal may also print a link that you can click on to quickly bring you to the Pull Request page.

-18. After your pull request is reviewed, repeat steps 13, 14, and 15 based on changes that the developers request.
+18. After your Pull Request is reviewed, repeat steps 13, 14, and 15 based on changes that the developers request.
 The webpage for the Pull Request is automatically updated whenever you push new commits, so you only need to make new commits and then `push` them for everyone else to see the updates.

-19. Once your changes are Pull Request is accepted and merged, congratulations!
+19. Once your Pull Request is accepted and merged, congratulations!
 However, your work is not yet over...keep reading below...

 ### Keeping your code up-to-date by rebasing

-Imagine the following scenario: you just successfully got your Pull Request merged into `master`.
-Additionally, someone else got their own Pull Request also merged into `master`.
-Also, you had already started work on a second feature called `cool-feature-2`.
-However, from your fork's perspective, both `master` and `cool-feature-2` are now "out of date" with respect to the `upstream` remote (aka the `master` version of the code at <https://github.com/jonescompneurolab/hnn-core> ).
+Imagine the following scenario: you just successfully got your Pull Request for `cool-feature` merged into `master`, and you start work on a second feature called `cool-feature-2`.
+However, while you're working on `cool-feature-2`, someone *else* got their own Pull Request, called `other-persons-feature`, also merged into `master`.
+Now, from your fork's perspective, both `master` and `cool-feature-2` are "out of date" with respect to the `upstream` remote (a.k.a. the `master` version of the code at
+<https://github.com/jonescompneurolab/hnn-core> ).
 What do you do?
-Use the magic of `git rebase` to rewrite history!
+Use the magic of `git
+rebase` to rewrite history!
+Great Scott!

 Usually,
 ["merging"](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging)